Eastern imperial eagle: Status

 Today, dedicated conservationists and biologists are working extensively to remediate and reverse the decline of eastern imperial eagle.
-The species was uplisted to Vulnerable in 1994 and global protection initiatives were begun around this time.
-By 1996, it was estimated that there were 363-604 pairs in all of Europe (including European Russia).
-After a couple of decades of recovery efforts, by 2000-2010, the number of breeding pairs in Europe was estimated at up to 1800-2200, a significant increase.
+The eastern imperial eagle was uplisted to Vulnerable in 1994, and global protection initiatives were begun around this time.
+By 1996, it was estimated that there were 363–604 pairs in all of Europe including European Russia.
+By 2000–2010, the number of breeding pairs in Europe was estimated at up to 1,800-2,200, a significant increase.
 Peak numbers in Europe may fall along the European Green Belt.
-The strongest increases were in Hungary where from 10-15 pairs in the late 1970s an estimated total of 105 nesting pairs by the late 2000s.
-Conversions and conservation of lowland wildlands, has allowed the numbers of pairs using less ideal mountainous habitat decrease from 50% to 15% of breeding imperials, as they’ve shifted to more ideal lowland habitat.
-The nation’s imperial eagle population has been continuously protected and monitored since 1975.
+The strongest increases were in Hungary where from 10–15 pairs in the late 1970s an estimated total of 105 nesting pairs by the late 2000s.
+Conversions and conservation of lowland wildlands, has allowed the numbers of pairs using less ideal mountainous habitat decrease from 50% to 15% of breeding imperials, as they've shifted to more ideal lowland habitat.
+The nation's imperial eagle population has been continuously protected and monitored since 1975.
 Further efforts in Hungary were the mitigation of human-eagle conflicts through education in Hungary as poisoning (whether these eagles are the main target or not) continues, as well as general coordination with landowners and agricultural interests as the eastern imperial eagles are often required to forage in such areas.
 Other increases or returns to former parts of their range include have been noted in the Morava region of southwestern Slovakia as well as some parts of the Czech Republic, Serbia and Austria.
 However, overall 85% of the population in the Carpathian mountains region that forms the bulk of the land in eastern Europe was restricted to the Great Hungarian Plain, and were isolated from other populations.
 In Slovakia, the gap in the distribution in the Carpathian basin has led to concern about genetic isolation.
 Upon review, the genetic isolation of the two Slovakian populations was determined to be "marginally significant".
 The number of pairs of eastern imperial eagles increased in Bulgaria from 20 in 2009 to 24 in 2013.
 Among the efforts untaken to restore the Bulgarian populations were mitigating hazardous electrical poles, 608 were insulated within eagle territories, while also 483 supplemental feedings were given to 14 pairs from October to March.
-In Turkey, the number of imperial eagle pairs in recent estimates during the 21st century was widely placed at 35-150 pairs, probably closer to the higher number as there is evidence for there being 30-50 pairs in the East Thrace region alone.
+In Turkey, the number of imperial eagle pairs in recent estimates during the 21st century was widely placed at 35–150 pairs, probably closer to the higher number as there is evidence for there being 30–50 pairs in the East Thrace region alone.